M-Kruse/GitRecycle/README.md

 Start it like any other django project

-`python3 manage.py runserver 127.0.0.1:8000`
+`REPO_STORAGE_PATH=/var/nfs/path/to/repo_archive python3 manage.py runserver 127.0.0.1:8000`

 Without any Query data, the workers can't search Github for repos and generate work.
 Go to the admin at http://127.0.0.1/admin/ and log in as the superuser.
 Go to the Query objects and click the + button to create a new Query object.

-## Environment Variables

-* REPO_STORAGE_PATH - This is the path to where the repos will be saved
+You will need an Auth token for the React frontend.
+You can create one by going to http://127.0.0.1/admin/ clicking on Token and then creating a new token for your user.

 ## Celery Worker